-Dual Degree Engineering Program students complete the requirements for two separate bachelor's degrees in five packed years.
-The first year involves a common set of foundation courses that all engineers must study—calculus, chemistry, and physics, of course, along with first year seminar, English, public speaking, and an initial course in engineering design and 3-D modeling.
-Sequencing requirements demand these courses, and so only students with some form of transfer credit for one or more of these will take other courses during the first year.
+Dual degree engineering Program students complete the requirements for two separate bachelor's degrees in five packed years.
+The first year involves a common set of foundation courses that all engineers must study—calculus, chemistry, and physics, of course; along with the First Year Seminar, English, public speaking, and an initial course in engineering design and 3-D modeling.
+Sequencing requirements demand these courses, and so only students with some form of transfer credit for one or more of these will follow a different schedule during the first year.
 By year two students are taking some major-specific courses, but still following the common math and physics path.

 Besides meeting prerequisites, having all first year engineers in the same classes provides an opportunity for mutual assistance.
 It's hard work, and students need to be able to rely on their classmates for academic and moral support.
 We believe in that so much, in fact, that we expect first year engineering students to live on campus even if they hail from the Indianapolis area.